28 Cool Attractions to Check Out in Seattle On Your Washington State Vacation

 Pike Place Market

 If you delight in antiques, browse through its antique shops, brimming with treasures.
-At Pike Place Market, you’ll also stroll past craft stalls where you can pick up a variety of gifts for friends and family.
+Strolling past the craft stalls, I spotted a variety of gifts and souvenirs for friends and family back home.

 When you’re done soaking up the atmosphere, seek out the world-famous Gum Wall.
-Located in Post Alley, this brick wall, covered in thousands of pieces of already-chewed gum in a variety of colors, is one of the city’s quirkiest destinations.
+Located in Post Alley, this brick wall is covered in thousands of pieces of already-chewed gum in a variety of colors.
+It’s one of the quirkiest destinations I’ve found in the city.
+(And also spectacularly gross, if you ask me!)

 Outside, say hi to the market’s “mascot,” Rachel the Piggy Bank.
-The cute bronze sculpture has graced the sidewalks in front of the market since 1986, helping to raise funds for local charities.
+Admiring the cute bronze sculpture, I learned that it’s graced the sidewalks in front of the market since 1986, helping to raise funds for local charities.

 Enjoy a cup of coffee at the original Starbucks

 Got a passion for coffee?
-Carve out time on your vacation to visit the original Starbucks.
+I wouldn’t be able to live with myself if I didn’t recommend carving out time on your vacation to visit the original Starbucks.
 Although the “real” original location was up the street, it moved next to Pike Place in 1977.
-After more than four decades, the branch is still operating.
-For coffee lovers, it’s a must-visit Seattle attraction.
+After more than four decades, this branch is still operating!

 Coffee at Original Starbucks

-At the original Starbucks branch, you’ll see its original logo, fixtures, floors, and counters.
-You may need to be patient at this popular destination: There’s often a queue of coffee buffs rounding the corner, waiting to savor a cup of gourmet coffee at its North American “birthplace.”
+Visiting this original Starbucks branch, you’ll be able to see its original logo, fixtures, floors, and counters.
+But, as I quickly learned, getting to experience this popular destination requires a little patience: Nearly every time I walked by, there was a queue of coffee buffs rounding the corner, waiting to savor a cup of gourmet coffee at its North American “birthplace.”

 See the city from above at the Space Needle

-None of the city’s top points of interest is more iconic than the Space Needle.
-Opened in 1962 for the World’s Fair, the Space Needle is the most definitive point in the Seattle skyline.
+Of course, I knew my visit to Seattle would never be complete without checking out the city’s most iconic point of interest: the Space Needle.
+Opened in 1962 for the World’s Fair, the Space Needle is the most definitive landmark in the Seattle skyline.
 The tower is located in the Seattle Center complex to the northwest of Belltown and Downtown.

 Space Needle Observation Deck